Himanshi-GitHub/Replica-of-revv.co.in/README.md

-# Replica-of-revv.co.in
+# Assignment of Seekify
-Assignment of Seekify
+Replica of revv.co.in